control-toolbox/OptimalControlProblems.jl/ext/Descriptions/chain.md

 - The state $x_2$ evolves depending on $x_1$, which introduces nonlinear dynamics in the vertical motion.
 - The state $x_3$ measures the chain extension and grows with the magnitude of $u$.

-The control typically balances horizontal movement to minimize the vertical displacement at the final time.
+The control typically balances horizontal movement to minimise the vertical displacement at the final time.

 ### Characteristics

 - Nonlinear dynamics with three states and one control.
 - Minimum vertical displacement objective with boundary constraints.
-- Serves as a benchmark for trajectory optimization and direct transcription methods in nonlinear optimal control.
+- Serves as a benchmark for trajectory optimisation and direct transcription methods in nonlinear optimal control.

 ### References